ruchir594/NatOS/README.md

 During make, redis-server and a queue for "tasks" is added to deamon for perceived seemless interaction.
 (Tasks = when to play, text to be played).

 text-to-speech is powered by omxplayer on raspberry pi.

+Need to add player option when running voice commands on Mac or Linux.
+Voice commands only work with omxplayer right now.
+That can be easily solved by either pushing commands directly, or manually chanding the code.

 -- more coming soon --